kmax12/marathon_analysis/README.md

 You can run the analyze yourself using `Analyze Data.ipynb`.

-## Run it yourself
+## Use your own data

-The input format is a CSV file with run runner per row and column for each split.
-You can see example CSV file is here.
+The input format is a CSV file with one runner per row and column for each split.
+You can see example CSV file [here](https://github.com/kmax12/marathon_analysis/blob/main/sample_data.csv).

-Note: Any data stored in the common format can be used.

 ## Feedback

-If you're interested in analyzing marathon data, please reach out!
-Would love to hear how I can improve this
+If you found this interesting or have ideas on how to improve, please post a GitHub issue or reach out via email!
+I would love to hear from you